 Understanding Dweck’s Fixed and Growth Mindsets can significantly impact personal and professional life.

-It’s not just about praising effort but about encouraging the strategies and processes that lead to growth and learning.
+It’s about praising effort and encouraging the strategies and processes that lead to growth and learning.